Much like everyone else, we at the Anambas Foundation entered the year 2020 feeling...

 you have time, plan a combination city and beach trip to keep everyone happy.

-Whether your family is full of “alpha” characters or everyone is agreeable to go anywhere
+Whether your family is full of “alpha” characters or everyone is agreeable to going anywhere

 (which can make decision-making hard too), you might consider using a travel agent to help